What is Data Validation?

 Create your signature request or template as you normally would.

 Then, create the text field for your signer and then click on the drop down menu under Validation Type.
-Here is an example using the phone number validation:
+Here is an example using the Zip Code validation:

 When your signer fills this out, they will be required to enter all ten digits of their phone number.
 If they do not, they will receive a notification letting them know they need to enter all ten digits.